6 Bayesian Updating & Spatial Temporal Modelling

 to link with the shape file.
 TheInfestedNum

-is the dependent variable that represents the number of households identified as infested with mosquito breeding habitats in a neighbourhood.
+is the dependent variable that represents the total number of households identified as infested with mosquito breeding habitats in a neighbourhood.
 The columnTotal

 is the total number of households in a neighbourhood.
-It was used to compute expected number of infested households.
-This will be used as an offset in the Bayesian model.
-Lastly, the followingTemperature
+This denominators serves as the reference population.
+Hence, it is used to compute the expected number of infested households in neighbourhoods.
+This will be used as an offset in the Bayesian model. - Lastly, the following

 ,Precipitation